groton-school/course-planning-tool/README.md

 Queries or functions that need to be updated annually are listed here:

-1. [Historical Enrollment](#refresh-historical-enrollment) needs to be updated, as noted.
-2. Student List, Advisor List, Course List, and Historical Enrollment sheets in Course Planning Data all need to be updated to current values (recommend using [Blackbaud Lists](https://github.com/groton-school/blackbaud-to-google-lists) add-on)
+1. Student List, Advisor List, Course List, and Student Enrollments sheets in Course Planning Data all need to be updated to current values (recommend using [Blackbaud Lists](https://github.com/groton-school/blackbaud-to-google-lists) add-on)
-3. Available Courses needs to be reviewed for accuracy.
+2. Available Courses needs to be reviewed for accuracy.
-4. Review `cp-cco`, `cp-ao`, `cp-sc` group memberships for accuracy.
+3. Review `cp-cco`, `cp-ao`, `cp-sc` group memberships for accuracy.

 ### Workflows